impredicative/irc-url-title-bot/README.md

 This should be the directory containing `config.json`.

 From the directory containing the above YAML file, run `docker-compose up -d irc-url-title-bot`.
+Use `docker logs -f irc-url-title-bot` to see and follow informational logs.

 If `config.json` is updated, the container must be restarted to use the updated file.